Funeral Food: What To Serve At A Funeral Reception

 When planning a reception after a funeral or memorial service, the funeral food you serve should be tasty yet easy to prepare, store, and serve.
 It may be not be a full meal, although having a buffet-style funeral luncheon is common.
 The menu might include hot entrees, sandwiches, salads, desserts, and beverages.

-Saying goodbye to your loved one often includes some type of luncheon.
+Saying goodbye to your loved one often includes some luncheon.
 While the person was alive, you probably enjoyed having a meal with them, so saying goodbye in an atmosphere with food is perfectly fitting.

 funeral lunch